localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ```

 {{< alert title="Note" >}}
-To heuristically detect whether your Terraform configuration should be deployed against LocalStack, you can use the following module:
+To heuristically detect whether your Terraform configuration should be deployed against LocalStack, you can use the following snippet:

 ```hcl
 data "aws_caller_identity" "current" {}